Ignitarium-Renesas/RZV2L_AiLibrary/README.md

 Follow **R01US0556EJ0102** from the Renesas Official Website to bring up RZV2L board.
 Below mentioned steps are from the same document.

 ##### Requirements
-- A labtop with Ubuntu 20.04 LTS (64 bit) operating system.
+- A laptop with Ubuntu 20.04 LTS (64 bit) operating system.
 - 100GB free space on hard disk is necessary.
 If this is not available, laptop will freeze during build process.

 ##### Build Instructions